Network backup slow on vSphere ESX 4.0

 Resolution:

-ESX patch from VMware is now available
+ESX 4.0 patch is now available from VMware

 We have upgraded to vSphere (full) and we're seeing a drastic reduction in backup speeds.
 Where guest backups would previously report 50-70MB/s, we're now seeing things top out at 25MB/s, even for the followup incremental backups.